 berghain is officially a cultural institution

-Germany recognises that techno is as culturally significant as classical music.
+Germany recognizes that techno is as culturally significant as classical music.

-There are many things the United Kingdom could learn from its German cousins.
-The country's open armed approach to the refugee crisis for example; its long-termism in international football; that spicy ketchup they use in currywurst.
+There are many things the United Kingdom could learn from its German cousin.
+The country's open-armed approach to the refugee crisis for example; its long-termism in international soccer; that spicy ketchup its people use in currywurst.
 And now, following the news that Berghain is to have a newly reduced tax rate, we can add the cultural significance it places on nightclubs.

 Text Matthew Whitehouse